-The law of Ukraine on currency and currency transactions: what will change for business?l
+Changes in the law of Ukraine on currency and currency transactions

 The purpose of the law of Ukraine on currency and currency transactions adopted on July 07, 2018 (further the “Currency Law”) is to significantly liberalize the regulation of currency transactions.
 This law will enter into force on February 07, 2019 and replace an outdated decree of the Cabinet of Ministers of Ukraine on currency regulation and currency control dated February 19, 1993 (further the “Decree”).
 The Currency Law introduces a fundamentally new approach based, particularly, on the freedom of currency transactions, the sufficiency and efficiency, as well as the independence and marketability of currency regulation.
 It is therefore necessary to consider already now the changes that will occur in this field.